mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

     ![Lu_Params](images/lu_params_example.png)

 5. The **fnEnrichmentLuParams** enrichment function runs the SQL queries of the **trnLuParams** and populates each column of the LU_PARAMS with the results of its related SQL query.
 Each parameter's column contains a JSON with the values of the parameter.
-Each parameter can contain several values which are separated by a comma.
+Each parameter can contain several values that are separated by a comma.
 For example:

   ![lu params](images/populated_lu_params_example.png)